Finite-size correlation behavior near a critical point: a simple metric for monitoring the state of a neural network

-The study of critical phenomena in the brain \cite{bak,chialvo2004critical,chialvo2010emergent} benefited from different experimental approaches.
+The study of critical phenomena in the brain \cite{bak, chialvo2004critical,chialvo2010emergent} benefited from different experimental approaches.
 The most common by far is the statistical characterization of the so-called neuronal avalanches, consisting of sudden increases in the activity which exhibits power-law distribution of sizes and durations \cite{BeggsYPlenz}.
 This analysis has been reproduced over different setups (i.e., tissues and experimental conditions, see e.g. \cite{Mono,Rat}), and in a diversity of numerical simulations.
+The resulting statistics represent a long-term average estimation over thousands of avalanches, spanning very long periods of time, making the approach unsuitable for tracking fast dynamical changes.
 Several caveats, such as subsampling \cite{Tiagotesis}, thresholding \cite{AvaThreshold}, or the artifacts introduced by the coexistence of overlapping avalanches \cite{Korchinski}, as well as alternative interpretations of the results \cite{Destexhe} prompted the exploration of complementary approaches.

-One of them, which can be considered as the signature of a continuous phase transition, is the behavior of the correlation length $\xi$, which diverges with the size of the system (see e.g. \cite{Cardy}), a fact that was shown to be exhibited by the large scale brain dynamics \cite{FraimanChialvo2012,Haimovici2013}.
-More recently the same divergence of $\xi$ was demonstrated in small areas of the behaving mice brain \cite{tiago2020}.
-This measures were facilitated by the use of novel opto-genetic techniques \cite{Emiliani2015}, which allows for the recording of the individual activity of a relatively large number of neurons.
-In that work, a proxy of the standard finite size analysis, named Box-Scaling (B-S) was used, \cite{BoxScaling} in which the observation window, instead of the system size, is varied.
+One of them, which is very often documented on continuous phase transitions, is the behavior of the correlation length $\xi$, which diverges with the size of the system {at the critical point} (see e.g. \cite{Cardy}), a fact that was shown to be exhibited by the large scale brain dynamics \cite{FraimanChialvo2012,Haimovici2013}.
+More recently the same divergence of $\xi$ was demonstrated in the behaving mice brain \cite{tiago2020, Camargo}.
+These measures were facilitated by the use of novel optogenetic techniques \cite{Emiliani2015}, which allows for the recording of the individual activity of a relatively large number of neurons.
+In that work, a proxy of the standard finite size analysis, named box-scaling was used, \cite{BoxScaling} in which the observation window, instead of the system size, is varied.
 An estimate of the correlation length $\xi$ was found to grow linearly or logarithmically with window size depending if the system is near or far from the critical state, respectively.